drandreaskrueger/chainhammer/quorum-IBFT.md

 For (txpool, blockspeed, gasLimit) parameter changes see [my fork of their repo](https://github.com/drandreaskrueger/crux/commits/master).
 For docker questions see [crux issue 27](https://github.com/blk-io/crux/issues/27).

+N.B.: It can take many seconds until the chain actually starts moving, and without stuttering.
+So better wait a minute after starting with `docker-compose -f docker-compose-local.yaml up --build`.

 log:
 ```
 ./tps.py